 In graphical models, Markov properties allow one to read off conditional independencies in a distribution directly from a graph.
-Various equivalent formulations of Markov properties exist for acyclic SCMs [34], one prominent example being the d-separation criterion, also known as the directed global Markov property, which was originally derived for Bayesian networks [50].
+Various equivalent formulations of Markov properties exist for acyclic SCMs [31], one prominent example being the d-separation criterion, also known as the directed global Markov property, which was originally derived for Bayesian networks [47].
 Markov properties have been of key importance to derive various central results regarding causal reasoning and causal discovery.
-For cyclic SCMs, however, the usual Markov properties do not hold in general, as was already pointed out by Spirtes [71].
-His solution in terms of collapsed graphs was recently generalized and reformulated for a general class of causal graphical models [18] by adapting the notion of d-separation into what has been termed $\sigma$ -separation.
-This resulted in a general directed global Markov property expressed in terms of $\sigma$ -separation instead of d-separation.
+For cyclic SCMs, however, the usual Markov properties do not hold in general, as was already pointed out by Spirtes [66].
+His solution in terms of collapsed graphs was recently generalized and reformulated for a general class of causal graphical models [17] by adapting the notion of d-separation into what has been termed σ -separation.
+This resulted in a general directed global Markov property expressed in terms of σ -separation instead of d-separation.
 Here, we formulate these general Markov properties specifically within the framework of SCMs.
 Again, they only hold under certain unique solvability conditions.

-In addition to its interpretation in terms of conditional independencies, the graph of an acyclic SCM also has a direct causal interpretation [51].
-As was already observed in [49], the causal interpretation of SCMs with cycles can be counterintuitive, as the causal semantics under interventions no longer needs to be compatible with the structure imposed by the functional relations between the variables.
+In addition to its interpretation in terms of conditional independencies, the graph of an acyclic SCM also has a direct causal interpretation [48].
+As was already observed in [46], the causal interpretation of SCMs with cycles can be counterintuitive, as the causal semantics under interventions no longer needs to be compatible with the structure imposed by the functional relations between the variables.
 We resolve this issue by showing that under certain ancestral unique solvability conditions the causal interpretation of SCMs is consistent with its graph.

 Cycles lead to several technical complications related to solvability issues.
 We introduce a special subclass of (possibly cyclic) SCMs, the class of simple SCMs, for which most of these technical complications are absent and which preserves much of the simplicity of the theory for acyclic SCMs.
 A simple SCM is an SCM that is uniquely solvable with respect to every subset of the variables.
-Because of this strong solvability assumption, simple SCMs
+Because of this strong solvability assumption, simple SCMs have all the convenient properties (i)-(vi): they always have uniquely defined observational, interventional and counterfactual distributions; we can perform every perfect intervention and marginalization on them and the result is again a simple SCM; marginalization does respect the latent projection; they obey the general directed global Markov property, and for special cases (including the acyclic, linear and discrete case) they obey the (stronger) directed global Markov property; their graphs have a direct and intuitive causal interpretation.

-Fig 1: Overview of the objects constructed from an SCM and the mappings between them.
-The numbers correspond to the definition, proposition or theorem of the corresponding object, mapping, or result.
-When an arrow is dashed, the relation only holds under non-trivial assumptions that can be found in the corresponding definition or theorem.
-The symbol " $\subseteq$ " stands for the subgraph of a directed mixed graph (see Definition A.1 in the Supplementary Material) and the symbol " $\bigcirc$ " denotes that the surrounding diagram commutes.
+FIG. 1.
+Overview of the objects constructed from an SCM and the mappings between them.
+The numbers correspond to the definition, proposition or theorem of the corresponding object, mapping or result.
+When an arrow is dashed, the relation only holds under nontrivial assumptions that can be found in the corresponding definition or theorem.
+The symbol " \subseteq " stands for the subgraph of a directed mixed graph (see Definition A.1 in the Supplementary Material [6]) and the symbol " \bigcirc " denotes that the surrounding diagram commutes.
 Table 1 gives an overview of the commutativity results for each pair of mappings between the objects with the names in bold.